raganwald/presentations/optimism-mindset.md

 ^ Dr. Dweck teaches people to explain their success as the result of activities that grow their abilities.

-^ Are these things opposites?
+^ How do these relate to each other?

 ---